 This approach is great because it allows streamers with weaker hardware to compensate for it by sending higher bitrates to target platforms, getting a higher quality image, which is then brought to an appropriate standard that any viewer can watch.
 This sometimes allows for higher quality than a streamer can get at platforms without full transcoding.

-The downsides for such an approach is that transcoding of the original stream will always decrease its quality for a viewer in comparison to what the streamer sends.
-It also doesn't allow for parameters variety, since every stream will be brought to the highest quality below what streamer sends, so for instance, 900p stream will be converted to 720p stream and so on.
+The downsides for such an approach are that transcoding of the original stream will always decrease its quality for a viewer in comparison to what the streamer sends.
+It also doesn't allow for parameter variety, since every stream will be brought to the highest quality below what streamer sends, so for instance, 900p stream will be converted to 720p stream and so on.

-So, at some platforms stream will always look worse than at other, but this is not as bad since it will let viewers see the stream in quality optimized for such platforms.
+So, on some platforms stream will always look worse than at others, but this is not as bad since it will let viewers see the stream in quality optimized for such platforms.

 Facebook took this approach further, and for users who are not participants of the Level Up program, streams can't go above 720p/30fps at all.
 This is a common concern for many streamers, but this is a limitation added by the platform itself, and Restream can't help with this.